-- Traffic management - Traffic is an important element of livability.
-The methods for traffic management depend largely on the type of roadway, its function, and the modes of travel expected on the roadway. - The concept of traffic management is usually focused on limiting cutthrough traffic, decreasing the speed of vehicles, and enhancing safety for pedestrians and bicyclists. - ...data will be collected on existing conditions.
-Recommendations will be made on which traffic management measure(s) could be utilized based on the context of the specific transportation project. - Creating a sense of place - Creating an atmosphere that is positive, pleasant, and safe, helps attract and retain residents in the community. - Elimination of signals, signs, or utility poles.
+- Traffic is an important element of livability.
+The methods for traffic management depend largely on the type of roadway, its function, and the modes of travel expected on the roadway. - The concept of traffic management is usually focused on limiting cut-through traffic, decreasing the speed of vehicles, and enhancing safety for pedestrians and bicyclists. - ...data will be collected on existing conditions.
+Recommendations will be made on which traffic management measure(s) could be utilized based on the context of the specific transportation project.

+Creating a sense of place

+- Creating an atmosphere that is positive, pleasant, and safe, helps attract and retain residents in the community. - o Elimination of signals, signs, or utility poles.

-4. St. Louis Park speed limit goals
+4. Speed limit goals